 You can use this data to figure out which email marketing strategies are working best for you and which could use some improvements.

-Potential problems to look out for while using mail merge tools
+Potential problems to look out for while using mail merge in Google Sheets and Gmail

 A mail merge is a relatively straightforward tool.
 But you could still run into a few issues while using one.
 Here are two common problems that you should be aware of.